c-core-labs/drift-forecasting/README.md

 RIOPS.
 (2024).
 “Regional Ice Ocean Prediction System (RIOPS) Data in NetCDF Format,” Accessed on the World Wide Web at: https://eccc-msc.github.io/open-data/msc-data/nwp_riops/readme_riops-datamart_en/, November 1, 2024.

-Title: Documentation for RCM_Iceberg_Drift_Deterioration_Forecaster.py
+Title: Documentation for RCM_Iceberg_Drift_Deterioration_Forecaster.py and RCM_Iceberg_Drift_Deterioration_Optimized_Forecaster.py
 Author: Ian D. Turnbull

 Summary:

 The RCM_Iceberg_Drift_Deterioration_Forecaster.py Python script file contains a function called rcm_iceberg_drift_deterioration_forecaster and runs on a physics-based iceberg drift and deterioration model.
 The function takes the following inputs taken from a RADARSAT Constellation Mission (RCM) satellite image: a series of iceberg latitude/longitude positions, the date/time of the RCM image acquisition, the iceberg lengths, the iceberg statuses as grounded or not, the iceberg identification numbers, the anticipated time of the next RCM image acquisition, and whether sea ice is present (si_toggle).
 The iceberg initial positions, time, waterline lengths, id numbers, and grounded statuses should be passed to the function from an instance of the Observations class or an instance of the Observation class if for a single iceberg only.
 The function forecasts the icebergs’ new positions and waterline lengths at some user-specified time in the future assumed to align with the date/time of the next RCM image acquisition.
 The function will output hourly forecast iceberg latitude/longitude position and waterline lengths up to the next RCM image acquisition date/time.
 The final time step will be the remainder between the last hourly time step and the next RCM image acquisition date/time if it is less than one hour.

+The RCM_Iceberg_Drift_Deterioration_Optimized_Forecaster.py Python script file contains a function called rcm_iceberg_drift_deterioration_optimized_forecaster that is nearly identical to the rcm_iceberg_drift_deterioration_forecaster function but uses the optimized air and water form drag coefficients and initial iceberg drift velocity components output from the rcm_iceberg_drift_optimizer function (see RCM_Iceberg_Drift_Optimizer.py Python script and documentation).
+This function is intended to be run immediately after the rcm_iceberg_drift_optimizer function, e.g., the forecast is initialized right after a known iceberg displacement that was hindcast using the rcm_iceberg_drift_optimizer function.

-This document lists the Python libraries needed to run the function, describes how the function works, lists its key operating assumptions, and provides an overview of the model’s performance on icebergs tracked in RCM imagery during 2023-2024.
+This document lists the Python libraries needed to run the functions, describes how the functions work, lists their key operating assumptions, and provides an overview of the model’s performance on icebergs tracked in RCM imagery during 2023-2024.

-Python Libraries Used in Current Version of the Function:
+Python Libraries Used in Current Version of the Functions:

 scipy v1.13.1
 numpy v1.26.4